A primer on semiconvex functions in general potential theories: Upper contact jets

-in this case, we write $(p,A) \in J_x^{2,+}u$, and we say that $(p,A)$ is an \emph{upper contact jet} for $u$ at $x$.
+in this case, we write $(p,A) \in J_x^{2,+}u$, \syid{J2p@\detokenize{$J_x^{2,+}u$}!the set of all upper contact jets for $u$ at $x$} and we say that $(p,A)$ is an \emph{upper contact jet} for $u$ at $x$.
 In addition, if \eqref{ucp} holds with strict inequality for $y\neq x$, then $x$ is called a \emph{strict upper contact point}, and $(p,A)$ is called a \emph{strict upper contact jet}, for $u$ at $x$. \end{definition}